vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 the mother of Balajaya, after having established the ‘foundation’ (pratit.hana) of the yat.hi, donated the ‘enclosure’ (anuparivara).
 73

 From the not all too clear description by Major Stubbs quoted by Konow and a drawing in Indian Antiquary (Plate 89), 74 it appears that out of an earthen mound rises a brick tower of 15 m high.
 About half way up the tower is a room of 8 ft. square, i.e. measuring c.
 85 by 85 cm; its height seems to have been 2ft., i.e. 60 cm.
 The inscription was found at the bottom of this chamber, apparently covering a square brick shaft of 16 inch, i.e. 40 by 40 cm, going down to the mound, i.e. having a length of at least 6 m.
 In the chamber were found ‘coins, mixed with some pieces of iron, a few beads, fragments of ornaments, all mixed up with ashes and earth’.
 75 It is unknown whether the shaft ends precisely at the mound or continues into it.
 The chamber may have been the relic chamber, as Konow surmises, but, in view of the other occurrences of the word yas.t.i, we cannot follow him when he takes over Hoernle’s suggestion (Hoernle 1881, 327) and proposes that the word here refers to the monk’s staff of Nāgadatta ‘set up’ or ‘assumed’ (like a bishop’s staff) at the occasion when he assumed ‘a high clerical office’.
-Rather it would seem, as has been proposed by Schopen, 76 that the yas.t.i mentioned refers somehow to the brick shaft on top of which the chamber is found and which forms the central axis or y¯upa of the monument.
+Rather it would seem, as has been proposed by Schopen, 76 that the yas.t.i mentioned refers somehow to the brick shaft on top of which the chamber is found and which forms the central axis or yūpa of the monument.
 If this is the case, the structure of the Sui Vihar monument resembles closely the two mounds M and N of Lauriya-Nandangarh, in which was found,

 A hollow shaft, about 10 in.
 (25.4 cm) in diameter, running right through the centre from the bottom up to a little below the deposits of burnt human bones and a gold leaf.
 The shaft most probably indicates the position of the wooden post which had perished.
 At the bottom of the mound N, which was dug down to the natural soil, was actually found the stump of a wooden pillar in situ [Plate 90].
 Significantly